RdNetwork/Declarative-LOD-Anonymizer/README.md

 ## Use this work

-If you use this projet, please cite:
+If you use this project, please cite the following:

 ```bibtex
 @inproceedings{DBLP:conf/semweb/DelanauxBRT18,